dslik/red-jellies/final-project/final-project-report.md

 The power charging rail voltage is monitored by an ADC in the RP2040.
 This allows the Calor firmware to detect the charging state when it wakes up.

-The power storage rail voltage is also monitored by a seperate ADC input.
+The power storage rail voltage is also monitored by a separate ADC input.
 This permits Calor to detect when the remaining charge is getting too low for continued operation, and to store a marker indicating that subsequent data is not valid.

 ### Overvoltage Protection